 Solar Physics and Space Weather

 Solar flares and coronal mass ejections originate in magnetic fields of the Sun’s atmosphere.
-Using measurements of the Sun’s surface magnetic field from spacecraft such as NASA’s Solar Dynamics Observatory, we are developing methods to characterise and monitor magnetic fields in sunspots.
-This will enable us to examine the changing topology of sunspots as they emerge, flare and decay.
-We are also developing techniques to characerise the complexity sunspots.
-Further details on this research can be found at the FLARECAST project pages, funded by Horizon 2020.
+Using measurements of the Sun’s surface magnetic field from spacecraft such as NASA’s Solar Dynamics Observatory, we develop methods to characterise and monitor magnetic fields in sunspots (e.g., via the Horizon 2020 FLARECAST project).
+These enable us to examine the changing topology of sunspots as they emerge, flare and decay.
+We are also developing techniques to improve the forecasting of solar flares using ensemble-based techniques, and investigating the first steps towards CME onset prediction using machine learning.

-SolarMonitor.org is a leading on-line tool which automatically reads, calibrates and displays solar data from numerous ground- and space-based observing platforms (Gallagher et al. 2002, 2006).
+SolarMonitor.org is a leading on-line tool which automatically reads, calibrates and displays solar data from numerous ground- and space-based observing platforms.
 SolarMonitor not only acts as a source for distributing data, but provides secondary products such as region flaring probabilities, which are essential to satellite operators, human space-flight, military operations, and the communications industry in general.
 We have received over 20 million visitors to the site since its launch.